Mapping and Geographic Information Systems (GIS) : What is GIS?

-SDC is ESRI's highly compressed format, which is directly readable by ArcGIS software, but not by ArcView 3.x.
-Many ESRI Data and Maps datasets are natively in SDC format.
+SDC is ESRI's highly compressed format, which is directly readable by ArcGIS software.

-An ArcInfo coverage does not have an individual file extension.
+An ArcInfo coverage has been phased out and is rarely seen/used today.
+It has largely been replaced by the geodatabase format.
+Coverages do not have an individual file extension.
 Instead it is composed of two folders within a "workspace" which each contain multiple files.
 One of the two folders carries the name of the coverage, and contains a number of various .adf files.
 The other folder is an "info" folder, which typically contains .dat and .nit files for all the coverages and grids in the workspace.

 E00: Arc Export or Interchange Format

 .e00 files are also rarely seen/used today, but are essentially ArcInfo Interchange or export files, used to conveniently copy and move ArcInfo GIS coverages (see above) and grids (see below).
 An .e00 file must be "imported" and converted in order to use the data in ArcGIS or other GIS software.